-- 3. The real property is acquired through signing of a joint development contract with the related party, or through engaging a related party to build real property, either on the company's own land or on rented land. - 4.
-The real property right-of-use assets for business use are acquired by the Company with its parent or subsidiaries, or by its subsidiaries in which it directly or indirectly holds 100 percent of the issued shares or authorized capital. - (VII)When a public company obtains real property or right-of-use assets thereof from a related party, it shall also comply with the (5), Paragraph 3 of this Article, if there is other evidence indicating that the acquisition was not an arms length transaction. - Article 11: Procedure of acquiring or disposing claims of financial institutions

-In principle, the Company does not engage in the acquisition or disposal of the claims of financial institutions.
-If it wishes to engage in the acquisition or disposition of the claims of financial institutions in the future, it will be handled in accordance with relevant - Article 12: Procedure of acquiring or disposing derivatives - I. Principles and guidelines of transactions - (I) Transaction types regulations.

-- 1. Derivatives undertaken by the Company: Forward contracts, options contracts, futures contracts, leverage contracts, or swap contracts, whose value is derived from a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable; or hybrid contracts combining the above contracts; or hybrid contracts or structured products containing embedded derivatives. - 2.
+- paragraph 1 of the Securities and Exchange Act shall be set aside pro rata in a proportion consistent with the share of public company's equity stake in the other company. - 2.
+Independent directors shall comply with Article 218 of the Company Act. - 3.
+Actions taken pursuant to the preceding two subparagraphs shall be reported to a shareholders meeting, and the details of the transaction shall be disclosed in the annual report and any investment prospectus. - (VI) Where a public company acquires real property or right-of-use assets thereof from a related party and one of the following circumstances exists, the acquisition shall be conducted in accordance with the Paragraph2 of this Article, and the (1), (2), and (3) of Paragraph 3 of this Article do not apply: - 1.
+The related party acquired the real property or right-of-use assets thereof through inheritance or as a gift. - 2.
+More than 5 years will have elapsed from the time the related party signed the contract to obtain the real property or right-of-use assets thereof to the signing date for the current transaction. - 3.
+The real property is acquired through signing of a joint development contract with the related party, or through engaging a related party to build real property, either on the company's own land or on rented land. - 4.
+The real property right-of-use assets for business use are acquired by the Company with its parent or subsidiaries, or by its subsidiaries in which it directly or indirectly holds 100 percent of the issued shares or authorized capital. - (VII)When a public company obtains real property or right-of-use assets thereof from a related party, it shall also comply with the (5), Paragraph 3 of this Article, if there is other evidence indicating that the acquisition was not an arms length transaction. - Article 11: Procedure of acquiring or disposing claims of financial institutions In principle, the Company does not engage in the acquisition or disposal of the claims of financial institutions.
+If it wishes to engage in the acquisition or disposition of the claims of financial institutions in the future, it will be handled in accordance with relevant regulations. - Article 12: Procedure of acquiring or disposing derivatives - I. Principles and guidelines of transactions - (I) Transaction types - 1.Derivatives undertaken by the Company: Forward contracts, options contracts, futures contracts, leverage contracts, or swap contracts, whose value is derived from a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable; or hybrid contracts combining the above contracts; or hybrid contracts or structured products containing embedded derivatives. - 2.
 Matters related to bond's margin trading shall be handled in accordance with the relevant provisions of these Procedures.
-The transaction of bonds under repurchase agreement may be waived from the Procedures. - (II) Operation (hedging) strategy

-The Company's trading of derivative financial products should be for the purpose of hedging risks.
+The transaction of bonds under repurchase agreement may be waived from the Procedures. - (II) Operation (hedging) strategy The Company's trading of derivative financial products should be for the purpose of hedging risks.
 The trading products should mainly choose to avoid risks arising from the Company's business operations.
 The currency held must be consistent with the Company's actual foreign currency demands for import and export transactions.
 The Company's overall internal positions (only foreign currency income and expenditures) shall be squared off among them as a principle, to reduce the Company's overall foreign exchange risk and save foreign exchange operating costs.
 Approval of the Board of Directors is required for other transactions with particular purpose with cautious assessment.